Letting go is hard. lt’s not for the faint of heart.

 But it feels that way.

 That’s the power our stuff has.
 It’s all a book mark.
-A reminder of some time, some where, some good or bad memory, a part of us that we want to remember.
+A reminder of some time, somewhere, some good or bad memory, a part of us that we want to remember.

 It’s hard to let go because we’re human.